ZamboLambo/J3nny/README.md

 # Setting up

 1 -Download "j3nny.rar" and unzip it.
-(Compiled to run on Windows, for other OS's, build via the python source)
+(To be added)

 2 -Download the google api credentials. (see: https://automatetheboringstuff.com/2e/chapter14/ ->"Obtaining Credentials and Token Files")